Kapaya/px21/paper.md

 </div>

 <div class="pdf-only">
-Jen uses Wildcard on timeanddate.com as can be seen from 1 in @fig:extending.
+Jen uses Wildcard on timeanddate.com.
 In addition to sorting the list of holidays in a year by the day of the week, she also wants to sort them by category so she can view all the federal holidays together.
 Previously, she would have needed to find a programmer to help her edit the adapter code to incorporate this additional data, but using our system’s support for **editing by demonstration**, Jen can extend the adapter herself.
 </div>

 <div class="pdf-only">